zhorifiandi/zhorifiandi.github.io/_posts/2025-01-02-reliable-messaging-workers-rule-of-thumbs.md

 ### Rule of Thumb:

 #### Workers need end-to-end traceability to ensure smooth operations.
 Logs and distributed tracing are essential for tracking execution and identifying issues across services.
 Consider a distributed payment system where transactions fail sporadically.
-Using tools like OpenTelemetry and setting up structured logging can help trace the issue from the API gateway to the database, pinpointing the exact failure point.
+Using tools like [OpenTelemetry](https://opentelemetry.io/) and setting up structured logging can help trace the issue from the API gateway to the database, pinpointing the exact failure point.

 ---

 ## 2. Durable Failed Messages

+Not all messages are processed perfectly on the first try.
+That’s okay—we can retry the message consumption sometimes later when the systems is already healthy again.
+Just make sure we don't lose the messages yet!

 ![Recycle bin](https://i.giphy.com/media/v1.Y2lkPTc5MGI3NjExNGx5NWdtbHQ1ZW8xaW1md2VhZ2g3ZXR5b3FoY3hxNzN1dGFscGVwciZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/3o7TKJr0rcnn2TswAU/giphy.gif)
 <p align="center">
-Just like recycle bin / trash folder in your OS, we don't really delete it permanently.
+*Just like recycle bin / trash folder in your OS, we don't really delete it permanently (yet).*
 </p>

-Not all messages are processed perfectly on the first try.
-That’s okay—as long as you have a plan for those pesky failures.

 ### Rule of Thumb: